JonthMM/Aufgabe7/README.md

 To start the application with Docker go to the terminal of your IDE and type the command <br>
 $ docker-compose up

-It will then take a while to download the services but after a few moments you are able to access mono-express at http://localhost:8081/
+It will then take a while to download the services but after a few moments you are able to access mongo-express at http://localhost:8081/

 and the html websites at <br>